 - Hiking: You can explore the Samaria Gorge in Crete, trek through the Vikos Gorge in the Zagori region, or reach the summit of Mount Olympus.

-- Wine Tasting: Visit wineries in Santorini, Nemea, and Drama to taste local wines like Assyrtiko, Agiorgitiko, and Xinomavro.
+- Wine Tasting: Visit wineries in Santorini, Nemea, and Drama to sample local wines, including Assyrtiko, Agiorgitiko, and Xinomavro.

 Digital Nomad Visa Greece Summary